Marking with Multi-Format Assessments (MFA)

 How does MFA & auto-marking work with my marking tool?

-Multi-format assessments do not disrupt your existing marking workflow.
+Multi-format assessments do not disrupt the existing marking workflow.
 There are some key concepts that help explain how marking in MFA works.

 Cadmus can calculate the total points for an assessment by adding up the points specified for each question.
 These include all the auto-marked question types as well as the extended response question type.
 The points total is displayed under the heading of the assessment in the MFA builder.

-When using Turnitin Feedback Studio, this points total is automatically passed on to your marking tool as the maximum possible score for your assessment.
+When using Cadmus Marker or Turnitin Feedback Studio, this points total is automatically passed on to the marking tool as the maximum possible score for the assessment.

 This is visible in the assessment settings.